softloud/onetimetrophybitch/README.md

 # onetimetrophybitch

 A one-time trophy bitch screams into the void.

-A blog.
+A blog of snippets of R codeflows and stats.